twburns88/ISYS57103-Fall25-GroupProject-Thomas-Lalitsingh-Peggy/README.md

 ## Project Abstract

-For this project, we propose to build an **agentic AI system** to solve one of the most frustrating shopping problems for customers: **out-of-stock items**.
+For this project, we propose to build an agentic AI system to solve one of the most frustrating shopping problems for customers: out-of-stock items.
 Picture this: you drive to the pharmacy for cold medicine when you're sick, only to find empty shelves, then waste time calling other stores or driving around town hoping to get lucky.
-Our solution leverages **computer vision** to scan products (via a phone camera), then searches multiple retailers and locations to find where the item is actually available.
+Our solution leverages computer vision to scan products (via a phone camera), then searches multiple retailers and locations to find where the item is actually available.

 ---